 "What the Hell you on about, Grover?"
 Tatem's surly voice demanded.

 "Wait, it's gone."
 Enos watched the board closely.
 "There.
 It's back.
 Same contact.
-Inbound, on intercept course."
-Enos was mildly surprised at how calm he sounded.
+Inbound on intercept course."

 "I'll be right up."
 The circuit went dead.
 Enos felt a stab of fear; Tatem hadn't cursed or muttered and there'd been no trace of anger or resentment in his voice.
 Which meant Tatem thought this was a serious problem.
 If Tatem thought it was serious-

 "Gimmie a readout," Tatem snapped as he barged into the control room.
-Enos stabbed a control; information about the contact appeared on a side screen.
+Enos stabbed a control; information about the contact appeared in a sidebar display on the main screen.

 "Holy fucking Christ," Tatem whispered.
 "That's a warship.
 Red alert!"

-Enos was so relieved he almost giggled.
+Enos felt so intensely relieved he almost giggled.
 When Tatem started swearing everything was back to normal.

 The sensor panel chimed.
 Twenty-five ships in loose tactical formation materialized out of the mist.
 "Enemyvesselsonattackvector!"
 Enos screamed in a voice two octaves higher than normal.
-His hand was still on the trigger; he pushed it down so hard the plastic cracked.
-A sleet of bolts ripped out from the station's phaser mounts as the tactical computer selected targets and fired.
-The enemy formation broke apart like leaves in a storm; not a single hit was scored.
-In less than the blink of an eye the attackers and reformed and opened fire.
-A string of red warnings flashed across the engineering status board; shield power was down sixteen percent and seven phaser mounts had been destroyed.
+He pressed the commit trigger so hard the plastic bezel cracked.
+A sleet of bolts ripped from the station's beam projectors as the tactical computer selected targets and fired.
+The enemy formation broke apart like leaves in a storm; not a single bolt found its mark.
+In less than the blink of an eye the attackers reformed and opened fire.
+A string of red warnings flashed on the engineering status board; shield power dropped by sixteen percent and seven phaser mounts were out of action

 Tatem saw it too.
-He had rushed to the communications console.
-"Mayday, mayday, Comstock Station to anyone, we are under attack," he was saying.
+He rushed to the communications console.
+"Mayday, mayday, Comstock Station to anyone, we are under attack," he said.
 "Mayday, mayday-"